Skip to main content

 Freeman-Asia

 The Freeman-ASIA Award provides needs-based funding to help the recipient with the cost of any study abroad program and associated expenses (i.e., airfare, basic living costs, etc.).
 Grant amounts vary from summer awards (up to $3,000), semester/quarter awards (up to $5,000), and academic year awards (up to $7,000).
-If the student is awarded a Freeman-ASIA and a Freeman Foundation grant simultaneously, only one Freeman-sponsored grant may be accepted per study abroad program.
+If a student receives both a Freeman-ASIA award and a Freeman Foundation grant, they may accept only one Freeman-sponsored grant per study abroad program.

 Fulbright-MITCAS Globalink Research Internship

 The Fulbright-MITACS Globalink is intended for US Students interested in coming to Canada to undertake advanced research projects for 10 to 12 weeks (between May and August) in their area of interest.
-Projects will be drawn from various research topics covering all academic disciplines.
-Students will be placed with a university research project and undertake research projects under the supervision of a professor.
-Students will be allowed to participate in professional training and extensive opportunities for cultural, social, and recreational experiences.
+Faculty will draw projects from a wide range of research topics across all academic disciplines.
+Universities will place students on active research projects, where they will conduct research under a professor’s supervision.
+Students will also participate in professional training and enjoy extensive cultural, social, and recreational opportunities.

 Gilman International Scholarship